tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 are all zeros. {{padding}} describes a recommended padding scheme.

 The client-facing server computes ClientHelloInner by reversing this process.
-First it makes a copy of the `client_hello` field and copies the `legacy_session_id` field from ClientHelloOuter.
+First it parses EncodedClientHelloInner, interpreting all bytes after `client_hello` as padding.
+Next it makes a copy of the `client_hello` field and copies the `legacy_session_id` field from ClientHelloOuter.
 It then looks for an "ech_outer_extensions" extension.
 If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
 If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the